Yesterday I went to both an invasive eye appointment and an iron infusion.

 By the late afternoon iron infusion, I was able to see again and subsequently opted to immerse myself in Resurrection over the beeping IVs in the bays next to me.
-Prison stories mixed with medical interventions.
+Prison stories mixed with medical interventions (fun on top of fun).

 Thank you for your presence.